 At Verizon Washington DC, every outreach program and initiative we undertake centers around our core belief: the power of communications technologies to change lives.
 Our efforts are rooted in a century-old tradition of giving back to the communities we serve, guided by the firm belief that technology can have a profound and positive effect on social issues.
 Verizon Washington, DC manages a strategic outreach program designed to maximize its impact by reaching all residents and businesses within the District of Columbia.

-Working with the Telephone Pioneers, D.C. government, non-profit organizations and corporate partners our External Affairs team has designed and implemented community outreach programs that serve a broad spectrum of community and educational-based organizations across the District of Columbia.
+Working with D.C. government, non-profit organizations, corporate partners and Verizon employee volunteers, our External Affairs team has designed and implemented community outreach and education programs that serve a broad spectrum of community and educational-based organizations across the District of Columbia.

-Every year Verizon Washington, DC conducts more than a hundred visits to non-profit organizations, civic association meetings, ANC meetings, and community events throughout the city's eight wards to educate DC residents on the programs and services available to them.
-This includes such programs as Verizon DC's Economy II Service, Message B Service, Child Internet Safety and Check Into Literacy.
+Every year Verizon Washington, DC conducts more than a hundred visits to non-profit organizations, civic association meetings, ANC meetings, and community events throughout the city's eight wards to educate DC residents on the programs, services and information available to them.
+This includes information about the Economy II Service, internet safety, emergency preparedness, and technology education.

 If you are interested in having a Verizon representative attend your community meeting please contact Mario Acosta-Velez at firstname.lastname@example.org.

 Vice President Joe Biden Recognizes Domestic Violence Prevention Leadership